Jamie-H-B/2DT-project/progress_info/screenshot_info.md

 Font Work.png - 23/8/22 the process of deciding the font to use for the game's text. the process went from 6 to 3 to 1 font.
 We all agree this is the best font to use.
 New Font setup.png - 23/8/22 New font has been added and buttons have been updated.
 This is a major step up, and makes the menu look a lot better.
 ScaleIssueFixed.png - 24/8/22 blurry tilemap issue was fixed by increasing the scale of the game. this made the tilemaps look a lot better.
+Code.png - 29/8/22 Code for entering the next level has been setup.
+Was not any challenged, and was very fast to setup.
+Gate.png - 29/8/22 asset for gate was setup, again no issues. was not a challenge and did not cause any problems. is saved as a prefab.